 - Adult-Gerontology Primary Care Nurse Practitioner

 - Pediatric Nurse Practitioner – Primary Care

 - MSN to DNP (online)

 BSN-prepared nurses can apply for the BSN to DNP track.
-MSN-prepared nurses can apply to the MSN to DNP track.
+MSN-DNP applicants must hold a Master’s in nursing in an advanced nursing practice specialty from a nationally accredited CCNE or NLN program or a health-related MBA, MHA, or MPH from a regionally accredited university.
 Master’s prepared nurses seeking a new area of specialization in which to certify can apply to the BSN to DNP track.
+Nurses with a MSN in Education must apply to the BSN to DNP track in a specific population or specialty area; an individualized plan of study will be developed that meets program competencies for graduation.
 Transfer credit can be evaluated upon admission and applicable credit may be applied towards the degree.

 The BSN to DNP program is only offered on a full-time basis, and takes three years to complete.
 The program length varies by specialty and ranges from 66-75 credits.
 The MSN to DNP program takes two years to complete on a full-time basis.
 The program length varies by specialty and ranges from 37-41 credits, and may be pursued on a full-time or part-time basis.

 BSN to DNP applicants must attend full-time.
 MSN to DNP applicants may enroll either part-time or full-time.